Zikora Akanegbu is a social impact leader and Urban Planning student at Cornell University who is drawn to work at the point of access.

 AS FEATURED IN

 At just 15, Zikora founded GenZHER™, a global digital publication created to amplify youth perspectives on current events and social issues.
 What began as a small passion project grew into a platform that reached 103 countries and published over 440 articles.
-Leading a team of contributors from across the world, she built a platform grounded in collaboration.
+Leading a team of 50+ contributors from 10 different countries, she built a platform grounded in collaboration.
 Even in 2020, during a pandemic, she was creating access for girls across the world.
-She empowered teenage girls to publish their writing and establish chapters in Singapore, Mumbai, and Edison, New Jersey.
+She empowered teenage girls to publish their writing and establish chapters in Edison, NJ; Palo Alto, California; Singapore; and Mumbai, India.

 zakanegbu@gmail.com